Home

 Summary: There can be little doubt that J.K.Galbraith's classic book about investment markets, The Great Crash 1929, is required reading for all investors.
 What is often not so well understood is that it could easily be required reading for all college students, adults and watchers of human nature.
 We review this excellent book here...

-A great example would be the following passage which has been copied from the Introduction of my 1969 copy.
+A great example of his thoughts would be the following passage which has been copied from the Introduction of my 1969 copy.
 These words were written by Galbraith in a 1961 update:

 "Even in such a time of madness as the late twenties, a great many men in Wall Street remained quite sane.
 But they also remained very quiet.
 The sense of responsibility in the financial community for the community as a whole is not small.
 It is nearly nil.
 Perhaps this is inherent.
 In a community where the primary concern is making money, one of the necessary rules is to live and let live.
 To speak out against madness may be to ruin those who have succumbed to it.
 So the wise in Wall Street are nearly always silent.
 The foolish thus have the field to themselves.
 None rebukes them.
 There is always the fear, moreover, that even needful self-criticism may be an excuse for goverment intervention.
 That is the ultimate horror."

-As these words are typed in late 2008, the credit crunch is in full swing, investment banks have collapsed, governments have 'bailed out' banks and insurance companies, and still despite all this, the above words are still accurate.
+As these words are typed in late 2012, the credit crunch that paralysed the American economy in 2008 seems to still be in full swing, investment banks have collapsed, governments have 'bailed out' banks and insurance companies, the Occupy Wall Street movement has been and gone, the eurozone is in dire straits and still despite all this, the above words are still accurate.

 Many - if not all - of Galbraith's books can be an entire education in themselves.
 He was hyper-literate and wrote dozens of books and many tens of thousands of words.
 And yet, The Great Crash 1929 was always his bestselling title.
 That must say something.